How to Get Around Scotland Without a Car

 Glencoe, Scotland Without a Car

 It takes a bit of planning to explore the Scotland Highlands without a car, but it’s certainly possible.
-The easiest option, if you don’t mind a bit less flexibility, is to embark on guided bus tours departing from nearby towns like Fort William or Ballachulish.
+The easiest option, if you don’t mind a bit less flexibility, is a guided bus tour.
+These depart from nearby towns like Fort William or Ballachulish.
 These tours offer the chance to soak in the dramatic beauty of Glencoe’s mountains and valleys while enjoying insightful commentary from local experts.
 Additionally, public buses run to Glencoe from Fort William, providing a convenient mode of transport for independent explorers looking to take things at their own pace.

 Once you’ve arrived in Glencoe, immerse yourself in its natural wonders.
 Embark on scenic hikes such as the Glencoe Lochan Trail, offering serene loch views.
 For history buffs, the Glencoe Visitor Centre unravels the area’s tragic past through informative exhibits.